 Convert the penalty for failure to pay sufficient estimated tax to an interest charge.
-Toward that end, relocate IRC § 6654 from part I of subchapter A of chapter 68 to the end of subchapter C of chapter 67 and make conforming modifications to the headings and text.104
+Toward that end, relocate IRC § 6654 from part I of subchapter A of chapter 68 to the end of subchapter C of chapter 67 and make conforming modifications to the headings and text.
+117

-104 For legislative language generally consistent with this recommendation, see Taxpayer Protection and IRS Accountability Act, H.R.
+117 For language that is generally consistent with this recommendation, see H.R.
 1528, 108th Cong. § 101 (2003).
 If the additional charge for failure to pay estimated tax remains a penalty, then the National Taxpayer Advocate reiterates her prior recommendation that Congress enact a reasonable cause exception.
-See National Taxpayer Advocate 2008 Annual Report to Congress vol. 2 34-36 (Analysis: A Framework for Reforming the Penalty Regime).
+See National Taxpayer Advocate 2008 Annual Report to Congress vol. 2, 34-36 (Study: A Framework for Reforming the Penalty Regime).